jomelo23/My_GitHub_Portfolio_Site/README.md

 # Kanjo (Jo) Melo Portfolio on GitHub

-On this site you cna find links to some projects and products I have built
+On this site you can find links to some projects and products I have built!
+I am so excited to share this with those willing to connect with me.

 ## ABOUT